propublica/sunlight-congress/legislators.md

 Data on members of Congress, dating back to 1789.
 All member information is sourced from the bulk data at [github.com/unitedstates](https://github.com/unitedstates/congress-legislators).
 Feel free to [open a ticket](https://github.com/unitedstates/congress-legislators/issues/new) with any bugs or suggestions.

-**Unique ID**: The **bioguide_id** will be present and unique for all members of Congress.
+**Unique ID**: the **bioguide_id** will be present and unique for all members of Congress.
 It is an official ID, assigned by Congress, and is the most suitable for use as a unique ID.

 ## Methods